The Common Black College Application: Step-by-Step Guide

 Step 9: Pay your Common Black College Application Fee

 To access this page, you must complete and submit your application successfully.
-Afterward, proceed to pay a $20 application fee.
+Afterwards, proceed to pay a $20 application fee.
 Your application will be sent out to 65 colleges in affiliation with CBCA.

-There are over 65 HBCUs.
-About 58 of them are CBCA member institutions.
+There are over 65 HBCUs, about 58 of which are CBCA member institutions.
 See the comprehensive list below.

 1. Alabama A&M University